Research group Anna Smed Sörensen

 Anna did her undergraduate M.Sc. studies in Molecular Biology at Uppsala universitet.
 She received her PhD in Experimental Medicine from Karolinska Institutet in 2004 and thereafter did postdoctoral training at Yale University School of Medicine, New Haven, CT, USA and Genentech, Inc., South San Francisco, CA, USA.
 She returned to Karolinska Institutet in 2010 as assistant professor supported by a Marie Curie/Vinnmer fellowhip from Vinnova.
 In 2014 she was recruited to the Department of Medicine Solna as a group leader.

-Saskia did her undergraduate studies in Biochemistry at the Free University of Berlin and received her Ph.D. in Immunology 2012 from Charité Berlin.
-She joined our group as a postdoctoral fellow in 2012, and is the recipient of postdoctoral scholarships from Svenska Läkaresällskapet and Tore Nilssons stiftelse för medicinsk forskning.
+Sang Liu has an M.D degree in Medicine from Huazhong University of Science and Technology in China and received her Ph.D in Immunology 2015 from Karolinska Institutet.
+She joined our group as a postdoctoral fellow in 2016, and is the recipient of postdoctoral scholarship from Barncancerfonden.

 |Sindhu Vangeti||PhD student|